 Ref Organis ational Delivery Objective Lead Completion Timescales (quarters) Status Launch and implement milestones of the Healthy Weight Strategic Delivery Plan EDPH P1.1 P1.1.1 Formal launch of the Healthy Weight plan, and tracking of milestones within it The plan has been launched at a partnership event including colleagues from WG, Public He Sports Wales and local partners.
-Tracking of the milestones within it has been commenced, a by the PH team) 1 2 3 4 Completed Impleme ent the priority actions to reduce use and impact of smoking P1.2 P1.2.1 Strengthened Health Board response to the smoke free regulations agreed This has resulted in the appointment of a smoke free environment officer at YGC with appoint underway in WMH and YG, and the increased offer of 'Help Me Quit' sessions from multiple North Wales in October 2023.
-1 2 3 4 Completed P1.2.2 Implementation of the BCUHB Smoke Free Policy The existing Policy has been reviewed and updated.
+Tracking of the milestones within it has been commenced, a by the PH team) 1234 Completed Impleme ent the priority actions to reduce use and impact of smoking EDPH P1.2 P1.2.1 Strengthened Health Board response to the smoke free regulations agreed This has resulted in the appointment of a smoke free environment officer at YGC with appoint underway in WMH and YG, and the increased offer of 'Help Me Quit' sessions from multiple North Wales in October 2023.
+1034 Completed P1.2.2 Implementation of the BCUHB Smoke Free Policy The existing Policy has been reviewed and updated.
 This was formally approved in late June became live in July 2023.
-2023, and 0069 Completed Reshape e and deliver a new Health Protection Service P1.8 Redeploy TTP staff and develop new service model in line with WG guidance P1.8.1 This has been successfully completed according to specification.
-1264 Completed
+2023, and 1 2 3 4 Completed Reshape and deliver a new Health Protection Service EDPH P1.8 P1.8.1 P1.8.1 Redeploy TTP staff and develop new service model in line with WG guidance This has been successfully completed according to specification.
+1233 Completed

 Impleme ent actions to improve access to GP and community services DPC P2.1 P2.1.1 Finalise the evaluation of the current Urgent Primary Care Centre (UPCC) Model, and revise integrate and improve service effectiveness where necessary Assessment of delay in completion: During Q2 the project team have undertaken significant engagement, which included survey interviews, meetings within the primary care environment and numerous document reviews. in a discussion document, which will be considered by the Health Board during Q3, in order unified BCUHB approach to UPCCs.
-The delivery date for the full action has been revised to project team, and progress will be monitored during Q3. re-profiled to Underway Impleme ent the next stage of Accelerated Cluster Development DPC P2.2 P2.2.1 Review, revise and commence implementing the next stage of Accelerated Cluster Develops professional collaboratives Assessment of delay in completion: The changes required are cultural and relational and this will take longer to achieve than wa These challenges are not specific to BCUHB.
-Good progress has been made during Q2 to es Dental, Optometry and Community Pharmacy collaboratives, and our delivery date has been with detailed monitoring to be undertaken during Q3. re-profiled to Underway Impleme ent actions to improve access to dental services EDO P2.4 2.4.1 Commission additional community dental activity using the Oral Needs Assessment to ident highest need Assessment of delay in completion: The procurement process closed in July and was scored in August.
-The recommendation repreviewed within the procurement and finance process, and during Q3 will progressing througovernance processes to allow award. re-profiled to Underway 24.2 Commence work with HEIW to address barriers to recruitment of international dental staff Discussions have commenced with the dental Dean, Train, Work, Live team and with the stra Workforce Plan steering group 0 2 8 4 Completed
+The delivery date for the full action has been revised to project team, and progress will be monitored during Q3. re-profiled to Underway Impleme ent the next stage of Accelerated Cluster Development DPC P2.2 P2.2 P2.2.1 Review, revise and commence implementing the next stage of Accelerated Cluster Development incorport professional collaboratives P2.2.1 Assessment of delay in completion: The changes required are cultural and relational and this will take longer to achieve than was possib These challenges are not specific to BCUHB.
+Good progress has been made during Q2 to establish to Dental, Optometry and Community Pharmacy collaboratives, and our delivery date has been revised with detailed monitoring to be undertaken during Q3. s possible in Q2. stablish the re-profiled to Underway Impleme ent actions to improve access to dental services EDO P2.4 2.4.1 Commission additional community dental activity using the Oral Needs Assessment to identify areas of highest need Assessment of delay in completion: The procurement process closed in July and was scored in August.
+The recommendation report is being reviewed within the procurement and finance process, and during Q3 will progressing through Health Board governance processes to allow award.
+Underway 24.2 Commence work with HEIW to address barriers to recruitment of international dental staff Discussions have commenced with the dental Dean, Train, Work, Live team and with the strategic Dental Workforce Plan steering group 0 2 6 4 Completed